truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

 Refresh the apps catalog after adding or editing the trains on your system.

 ### Using the Discover Screen Filters
-To alter how the app widgets show, click the down arrow to the right of **Filters**.
+To change the way app widgets show on the screen, click the down arrow to the right of **Filters**, and select the filter option you want to use.

 {{< trueimage src="/images/SCALE/Apps/DiscoverAppsScreenFilterOptions.png" alt="Discover Apps Filter Options" id="Discover Apps Filter Options" >}}

-To quickly locate an app, begin typing the name in the search field.
+To quickly locate a specific app, begin typing the name in the search field.

 To sort app widgets by category, click in **Categories**.
 To select multiple categories, click **Categories** again and select another category from the dropdown.

 {{< trueimage src="/images/SCALE/Apps/MinIOS3AppInfoScreen.png" alt="Application Information Screen Example" id="Application Information Screen Example" >}}

-After installing an application, the **Installed** applications screen shows the application in the **Deploying** state.
+After installing an application, the **Installed** applications screen shows the app in the **Deploying** state.
-It changes to **Running** when the application is ready to use.
+The status changes to **Running** when the application is fully deployed and ready to use.

 {{< include file="/static/includes/AppsInstallWizardSettings.md" >}}

-Refer to individual tutorials in the Community or Enterprise sections of the Documentation Hub for more details on application settings.
+Refer to individual tutorials in the Stable, Community, or Enterprise sections of the Documentation Hub for more details on application settings.
 Installation and editing wizards include tooltips to help users configure application settings.

 ## Allocating GPU